 Let’s start with ‘satisfying’ the robots first.
 What are some common SEO oversights that affect how Google robots see your site?

 Have you heard of a “sitemap” or “robot.txt” files?

 “In simple terms, a Sitemap is an XML file that contains the full list of your web page URLs.
-It’s like an archive of every webpage in your website.”
-By placing a formatted xml file with sitemap on your webserver, you enable search engine crawlers (like Google) to find out what pages are present and which have recently changed.
-The “robot.txt” file ,on the other hand, is a document with instructions for crawlers as to what directories of your website to crawl.
+It’s like an archive of every webpage on your website.”
+By placing a formatted XML file with sitemap on your web server, you enable search engine crawlers (like Google) to find out what pages are present and which have recently changed.
+The “robot.txt” file, on the other hand, is a document with instructions for crawlers as to what directories of your website to crawl.

 The combination of these files makes your website a hell of a lot easier and faster (“satisfying”) for the robots to crawl.
 So surprise surprise, the robots then give you higher rankings!

-Now turning to making your website more “satisfying” for actual users.
-Now this is a lot broader and harder!
+Now turning to make your website more “satisfying” for actual users.
+Now, this is a lot broader and harder!

 One example of one such minor issue that you may have not considered before is font sizes.
 Another common oversight tends to be buttons and links not scaling correctly and being hard to click.

-The list of mobile friendliness aspects to check is actually rather large, but luckily there are some tools you can use!
-Google Mobile -friendly Test is a great free tool that gives an overview of all possible mobile friendliness problems your website might have.
-So make sure to at least address the any “major fails” Google finds for your site!
+The list of mobile-friendliness aspects to check is actually rather large, but luckily there are some tools you can use!
+Google Mobile-friendly Test is a great free tool that gives an overview of all possible mobile friendliness problems your website might have.
+So make sure to at least address the any “major fail” Google finds for your site!

 You guessed it right: Google takes it that the information on your site must have not been relevant to those search queries.

 So even if all the most relevant content is there, if users can’t get to it easily… in the eyes of Google it’s as if that content wasn’t even there!